WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 ### Date: 23 June 2021

 #### Who did you help this week?
-* MN - editing interview.
+* MN - editing interview
+  * KW: Amazing 🌠
 * Engage@turing students - arranging meetings, discussing work.
+  * KW: 🙏

 #### Who helped you this week?
-* MS - restructuring TW chapter.
+* MS - restructuring TW chapter
+  * KW: So fab!
-* HM - during with project meeting.
+* HM - during the project meeting
+  * KW: As always 😉 ✨

 #### What did you achieve?

 * Community manager tasks - checking on data availability, organising students with tasks/meeting with SG, chairing meeting, meeting notes.
+  * KW: Really appreciate the update - thank you!
 * Data paper draft - add all links apart from new data extract documentation.
+  * KW: Thank you for keeping an eye on this.
 * Authorship documents started for data paper and templates available for other papers when needed.
+  * KW: I LOVE THIS SO MUCH - thank you!
 * Academic authorship case study with Living with Machines is written - met with FN and MC - https://hackmd.io/cKOP1WjVTb25GS0sgb_3EA
 * Communicating with wider audiences is finished and just being restructure by MS before merging! 🎉
+  * KW: SO SO COOL!
+Thank you!

 #### What did you struggle with?

 * Interviewing and choosing a postdoc for my new project - 🤯

 #### What would you like to work on next week?
 * Data quality meeting with EP, SG and students.
 * Writing a blog to advertise TW chapter with MN and MM.
+  * KW: SSI, and maybe Turing Institute blog??
+Very cool either way!
 * TW Academic paper writing chapter.

 #### Where do you need help from Kirstie?
 * Authorship chapter - documents for other papers to be check please.

-#### Any other topics

-This space is yours to add to as needed.

 ### Date: 9 June 2021